 Colorado follows the comparative negligence theory.
 Comparative negligence allows injury victims to recover damages for accident-related losses so long as they are no more than 50% at fault for an accident.

-If you are unsure about liability for your accident or want to know if you are eligible for accident-related compensation, contact an experienced Denver personal injury attorney.
+If you are unsure about liability for your accident or want to know if you are eligible for accident-related compensation, contact an experienced Denver motorcycle accident attorney.

 Contact an Experienced Denver Personal Injury Attorney